Policy4OOD: A Knowledge-Guided World Model for Policy Intervention Simulation against the Opioid Overdose Crisis

 \textbf{Forecasting under Enacted Policies.} Given observed features and policy representations up to time $T_h$, a single forward pass yields predicted trajectories $\hat{\mathcal{Y}}_i^{(1)}, \dots, \hat{\mathcal{Y}}_i^{(T_f)}$, providing projections of how current conditions and existing policies will shape future opioid-related risk.

-\textbf{Counterfactual Policy Analysis.} \method supports counterfactual reasoning by modifying policy inputs within the historical sequence.
+\textbf{Counterfactual Reasoning.} \method supports qualitative counterfactual reasoning by modifying policy inputs within the historical sequence.
 A counterfactual query replaces the policy at a target step $t^*$ with an alternative $a'$, while keeping all other steps unchanged.
 Re-running the model produces the counterfactual trajectory $\hat{\mathcal{Y}}_i^{\text{cf}}$, and the effect is measured as:

 where negative $\Delta$ indicates the alternative would have reduced adverse outcomes.
 This extends to multi-step interventions by replacing policies at multiple time steps.

 \textbf{Policy Optimization via MCTS.} For prospective policy selection, we inject a subset of candidate policy $\mathcal{A}_k \subset \{a_0, a_1, \dots, a_K\}$ at the last position of the historical sequence.
 The objective is to find the policy minimizing cumulative predicted adverse outcome: